 I started TeachThought, in large part, for ‘social improvement through learning innovation.’
 Awareness leads to possibility and disruption–and it takes powerful learning experiences to make it happen.
 Proficiency doesn’t do anyone justice.

 Learning and technology would erode privilege if life was fair, but it’s not, and they don’t.
-Some of us are “better” at knowing and mastering the tools, the applications, and the rules.
+Some of us are ‘better’ at knowing and mastering the tools, the applications, and the rules.
 Some of us have better literacy skills than others while others have better business sense, or can tolerate when things go awry better than others.
 Some of us have stronger resiliency factors or are more creative or empathetic.

 So some of us will find success—popularity, inner peace, money, the attractive and trustworthy spouse we’ve always wanted, the department head position or academic title we’ve always wanted—and some won’t.
 Equity of opportunity and equity of outcomes are different.

 But what if it didn’t have to be that way in school?
 What if ‘grit’ isn’t what we should emphasize in students?
 Isn’t it that collective ‘grind’ that makes the imbalanced system churn?
 And so we are creating the imbalance ourselves merely by ‘grinding’ better than the person next to us?